-Exceptional Customer Service the First Time and Every Time
+Exceptional Customer Service The First Time & Every Time

 By Rodney D. Bailey, Senior Vice President of Sales & Marketing